-- If you're talking about another page, tag them in your post so that they're aware and may help share your content. - Facebook stories are pictures or short videos that disappear after 24 hours.
+• If you're talking about another page, tag them in your post so that they're aware and may help share your content.
+Type '@' at the beginning of their name to tag.

+- Facebook stories are pictures or short videos that disappear after 24 hours.
 Tap the camera icon in the top left corner of the screen, a camera screen will come up, which you can put in selfie mode or camera mode.
 Snap away or record a short video.
 You will then see a white circle with an arrow in it which, when tapped, will take you to the 'share photo page'.
 This is where you can choose to send it to a particular person, add to your Facebook timeline, or add to 'your story' which will mean it is visible to all your friends. - Hiding a Post: Facebook includes a useful feature for dismissing off-topic or derogatory comments, called "Hiding.
 When you hide a post, only the original poster (and their friends) will be able to see their comment.
-This is a useful tactic for keeping conversations on topic, without openly deleting the post.
+This is a useful tactic for keeping conversations on topic, without openly deleting the post. - Try using the page tabs.
+Facebook is creating tabs for different reasons (i.e. promoting jobs, events, videos, services, community, groups, etc.).
+These tabs can help share specific information in a dedicated spot. - Use Facebook Insights to find out who your followers are, how they interact with your posts, and pull statistics for posts, videos, and much more. - Take some time to sit down and plan out your posts.
+Facebook has a scheduling tool, 'Creator Studio', which can help manage your time and busy schedule so your Facebook is still active.